written by Kate Danvers

 I think the best metaphor for what DC has done wrong are its films.
 People asked for a Batman and Superman movie, but instead of giving us a film where the two iconic characters team up against a great threat, we’re given a film that looks so dark and bleak that it barely resembles a superhero movie.
 Our “heroes” are shown to be at each other’s throats and stopping just short of saying how much they want to kill each other in the trailers.
 They took a character known for being a primary color-wearing do-gooder boy scout and tried to make him dark and edgy and alien to appeal to a wider audience.
 Meanwhile Marvel Studios takes an equally ridiculous concept and just starts figuring out who’s going to play the talking raccoon.
 I honestly think DC is ashamed of its own characters most of the time, and it keeps trying to fix them for us.

 Let’s go back to that quote that started this article.
 “Our goal is never to be in a position where we are restarting, relaunching a line, ever again.”
 Seven months later, here we are again, and we’re only five years into the New 52 reboot.
 Five years from now, they will probably be doing the same thing as they struggle to find their identity.
-It’s going to be an endless cycle of reboots because the problem is that at a fundamental level, DC has no idea who it is, who it was, or who it wants to be.
+It’s going to be an endless cycle of reboots because the problem is that at a fundamental level, DC has no idea what it is, what it was, or what it wants to be.

-Kate Spencer can be reached on Twitter as @WearyKatie.
+Kate Danvers can be reached on Twitter as @WearyKatie.